canlab/Neuroimaging_Pattern_Masks/spatial_basis_functions/margulies/README.md

 paper provided several gradients of cortical organization, the first of which is supposed to correspond to Marcel Mesulem's unimodal to transmodal division.

+Margulies et al also discuss additional functional gradients of significance, but I have not been able to find public versions of them.
+Their existence though makes this a spatial basis function though, because they're all orthogonal.

 ### Methods

 This gradient was published in surface format.
 I (BP) projected it back to